ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/set-design.md

  | { a?: A, tag: "tuple_expr", contents: Array<Expr<A>> }
  | { a?: A, tag: "dict_expr", entries: Array<[Expr<A>, Expr<A>]> }
 ```
+## Value Representation and Memory Management
+All Values are stored as 8-byte i32.
+Memory management should use the interface provided by the memory group, the memory usage should be kept below 30% to maintain the efficiency of the hash function.

+## New Functions, Datatypes
+This update will add the "Set" Object to the code base.
+Currently, it supports following methods:

+Set.add()

+Set.remove()

+Set.clear()

+Set.update()

+in keyword (x in Set)

 # Test Cases
 ### 1. Set constructor
 Description:

 This test case uses the set() function to create a set object.
 It adds element 3 into the set, and prints the whole set.